Buying Guides · Last updated 2 June 2026

 Quick Summary

 • Buying does not give you the right to live in Gibraltar.
-Residency is a separate matter
+Residency is a separate matter.

 • Some properties are leasehold.
-Check tenure carefully before proceeding
+Check tenure carefully before proceeding.

 Why Gibraltar?
 The Investment Case in Plain Terms